KDE/digikam-doc/README.md

 ### Translations

 The documentations are internationalized by KDE translator teams.
-In this repository, only the native English version is maintained and text is written in the DocBook container.
-These files are parsed daily by scripts which extract strings to translate.
-Contents are finaly exported to dedicated containers for translators.
+In this repository, only the native English version is maintained and text is written in ReStructuredText containers.
+These files are parsed daily by maintenance scripts which extract strings to translate.
+Processed contents are exported to dedicated containers for translators.

-When translations are updated by the translator teams, files are re-injected back by other scripts to this project, in order to compile internationalized versions of ReStructured files.
-These files are linked in po/ sub-directories from this project for future conversion to HTML/EPUB or for packaging.
+When translations are updated by the translator teams, files are send back by other maintenance scripts to this project, in order to compile internationalized versions of ReStructuredText files.
+These files are linked in po/ sub-directories from this project for conversion to HTML/EPUB.

 This project is not involved in the translation workflow.
 Please contact [KDE translation teams](https://l10n.kde.org/docs/index-script.php) if you want to contribute to the internationalization.